Analyze the performance of your API Endpoints

 Pipe_b | 403 | 32

-And that's it!
-With just one query, you can see in real time if your API Endpoints are experiencing errors, and investigate further if so.
+With one query, you can see in real time if your API Endpoints are experiencing errors, and investigate further if so.

 Example 2: Analyze the performance of API Endpoints over time

 You can also use pipe_stats_rt to track how long API calls take using the duration field, and seeing how that changes over time.
-API performance is directly related to how much data you are reading per request, so if your Endpoint is dynamic (for instance, maybe it's receiving start and end date parameters that alter how long a period is being read), request duration will vary.
+API performance is directly related to how much data you are reading per request, so if your API Endpoint is dynamic, request duration varies.
+For instance, it might be receiving start and end date parameters that alter how long a period is being read.

 API Endpoint performance over time